Ogof y Daren Cilau: History

-Reed (1961) is an extremely informative early source.
+The article by Llangattock Local History Society (1961) is an extremely informative early source of information, see particularly the section entitled 'Llangattock Caves' on pages 126 to 129.
+The later contribution of a chapter by Smart and Gardener (1989) to the book Limestones and caves in Wales is also informative.

-The entrance to the cave was discovered in 1957 by Vic Howells of the former British Nylon Spinners Caving Club of Pontypool (which was associated with the British Nylon Spinners factory in Mamhilad).
+The entrance to the cave was discovered in 1957 by Vic Howells of the British Nylon Spinners Caving Club.
 Further investigation and the removal of debris showed an entrance in which a pool of water accumulated.
 In the ensuing period, the water was drained away and a 400 ft passage was revealed ending in a boulder choke.
 The major breakthrough into the system beyond the entrance series occurred in 1984, before which the cave consisted of little more than the entrance series and several uninspiring passages.
 In 1986 Martyn Farr connected the Terminal Sump to Elm Hole in the next valley by cave diving.

 After decades of work and numerous cave digging projects, a connection to the nearby cave Ogof Agen Allwedd has yet to be found, even though they are only 75 m apart at their closest point.